KPH3802/Cheatsheet-for-new-programers/HelpMyselfQuestions.md

 - Type in your command line whatever is in this grey text like this: `type exactly what is in here`
 - Change the text inside the <> arrows to be the name of the directory or folder you want.
 Like this <This is the name of your folder>
 - For the sake of consistency "directory" and "folder" are the same thing.
 I try to use both words for clarity, but if not, you can assume they are the same thing.<br>
+- I have included both Windows and Mac commands.
+If not specifically designated, you can assume the command is the same for both.<br>
 <br>